oxmc/OS-Detect.js/README.md

 # OS-Detect.js
-A javascript function to help display what OS is accessing the page.
+A javascript function to help detect what OS is accessing the page.

 # Example
 <a href="https://oxmc.github.io/OS-Detect.js/example.html">Here is a simple example</a>